 Laminate flooring is very easy to install, making it a favorite for DIYers.
 The planks click together at the edges, and there is no need for fasteners or glue since this is a flooring that floats over a thin layer of foam underlayment.
 While laminate flooring can be installed below-grade, it is still not the best flooring for basements.

 Here is where laminate has a clear advantage—this is a far, far easier flooring for DIYers to install.

 The range for solid hardwood flooring is $4 to $12 per square foot, with an average cost of about $8 per square foot.
-Common hardwoods like oak, maple, and ash go for $4 to $5 per square foot, with more exotic species commanding higher prices.
-Wider-format plank flooring of the same species and narrower flooring of exotic species go for at least $5 per square foot, with prices steeply escalating after that.
+Common hardwoods like oak, maple, and ash go for $4 to $5 per square foot, with more unique species commanding higher prices.
+Wider-format plank flooring of the same species and narrower flooring of unique species go for at least $5 per square foot, with prices steeply escalating after that.

 Laminate flooring typically costs $1 to $3 per square foot.
 Designer flooring selling for as much as $10 to $12 per square foot is also available.
 Thicker wear layers are what distinguish the better, more expensive products.

 Best for Cost: Laminate